sysartifacts/sysartifacts.github.io/README.md

 Sysartifacts (https://sysartifacts-generalize.github.io/) hosts the artifact evaluation of multiple conferences (EuroSys, OSDI, SOSP) .
 While started for SOSP'19, the website was generalized to also host the AE's for EuroSys and OSDI.
+As part of the generalization we changed from static HTML pages to a Jekyll-rendered site.
+This process is integrated into github pages.
+This repository includes the sources for Jekyll to render the html pages.

 ## Contributing to Sysartifacts